 Hepatitis B is

-How HBV is spread
+How hepatitis B is spread

-HBV is spread when blood,
+The virus is spread when blood,

 semen, or vaginal fluids (including menstrual blood)

-Sexual contact.
+- Sexual contact.
 The hepatitis B virus can

 enter the body through a break in the lining of the